Avis Budget Group, Inc. (NASDAQ:CAR) Short Interest Down 24.2% in March

-Avis Budget Group, Inc. (NASDAQ:CAR – Get Rating) was the target of a significant decline in short interest in March.
+Avis Budget Group, Inc. (NASDAQ:CAR – Get Rating) was the target of a significant decline in short interest during the month of March.
 As of March 31st, there was short interest totalling 5,490,000 shares, a decline of 24.2% from the March 15th total of 7,240,000 shares.
-Approximately 10.4% of the company’s stock are sold short.
+Currently, 10.4% of the shares of the company are sold short.
 Based on an average daily trading volume, of 1,060,000 shares, the days-to-cover ratio is currently 5.2 days.

-Several equities research analysts recently weighed in on CAR shares.
-Zacks Investment Research cut Avis Budget Group from a “strong-buy” rating to a “hold” rating and set a $207.00 target price for the company. in a research note on Monday, January 17th.
-Deutsche Bank Aktiengesellschaft reduced their price objective on Avis Budget Group from $210.00 to $193.00 and set a “hold” rating for the company in a research note on Wednesday, February 16th.
-Morgan Stanley reduced their price objective on Avis Budget Group from $170.00 to $168.00 and set an “underweight” rating for the company in a research note on Wednesday, February 16th.
-StockNews.com began coverage on Avis Budget Group in a research note on Thursday, March 31st.
-They issued a “hold” rating for the company.
-Finally, Bank of America lowered Avis Budget Group from a “neutral” rating to an “underperform” rating and dropped their target price for the company from $250.00 to $240.00 in a report on Wednesday, April 6th.
-Three equities research analysts have rated the stock with a sell rating and four have assigned a hold rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $194.33.
+Several equities analysts recently commented on the stock.
+Deutsche Bank Aktiengesellschaft cut their target price on shares of Avis Budget Group from $210.00 to $193.00 and set a “hold” rating for the company in a research note on Wednesday, February 16th.
+Morgan Stanley cut their target price on shares of Avis Budget Group from $170.00 to $168.00 and set an “underweight” rating for the company in a research note on Wednesday, February 16th.
+Zacks Investment Research lowered shares of Avis Budget Group from a “strong-buy” rating to a “hold” rating and set a $207.00 price target on the stock. in a report on Monday, January 17th.
+JPMorgan Chase & Co. lowered their price target on shares of Avis Budget Group from $205.00 to $190.00 and set a “neutral” rating on the stock in a report on Wednesday, February 16th.
+Finally, Barclays lowered their price target on shares of Avis Budget Group from $217.00 to $168.00 and set an “underweight” rating on the stock in a report on Thursday, January 20th.
+Three analysts have rated the stock with a sell rating and four have assigned a hold rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $194.33.

-In other news, Director Lynn Krominga sold 5,823 shares of the business’s stock in a transaction dated Thursday, March 3rd.
-The stock was sold at an average price of $187.50, for a total transaction of $1,091,812.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 27.40% of the company’s stock.
+In related news, Director Lynn Krominga sold 5,823 shares of the company’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $187.50, for a total transaction of $1,091,812.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+27.40% of the stock is currently owned by insiders.

+Several institutional investors and hedge funds have recently bought and sold shares of CAR.
+First Trust Advisors LP grew its holdings in shares of Avis Budget Group by 13.2% in the 1st quarter.
+First Trust Advisors LP now owns 37,787 shares of the business services provider’s stock worth $1,317,000 after purchasing an additional 4,400 shares during the last quarter.
+Strs Ohio grew its holdings in Avis Budget Group by 7.8% during the 3rd quarter.
+Strs Ohio now owns 6,900 shares of the business services provider’s stock worth $803,000 after acquiring an additional 500 shares during the last quarter.
+State of New Jersey Common Pension Fund D grew its holdings in Avis Budget Group by 3.4% during the 3rd quarter.
+State of New Jersey Common Pension Fund D now owns 32,806 shares of the business services provider’s stock worth $3,822,000 after acquiring an additional 1,090 shares during the last quarter.
+Sigma Planning Corp bought a new stake in Avis Budget Group during the 3rd quarter worth about $596,000.
+Finally, Oxinas Partners Wealth Management LLC grew its holdings in Avis Budget Group by 1.8% during the 3rd quarter.
+Oxinas Partners Wealth Management LLC now owns 17,080 shares of the business services provider’s stock worth $1,990,000 after acquiring an additional 300 shares during the last quarter.

 Avis Budget Group, Inc, together with its subsidiaries, provides car and truck rentals, car sharing, and ancillary products and services to businesses and consumers.
 It operates the Avis brand, that offers vehicle rental and other mobility solutions to the premium commercial and leisure segments of the travel industry; the Budget Truck brand, a local, and one-way truck and cargo van rental businesses with a fleet of approximately 20,000 vehicles, which are rented through a network of approximately 465 dealer-operated and 385 company-operated locations that serve the consumer and light commercial sectors in the continental United States; and the Zipcar brand, a car sharing network.